 Trichoderma sp. - actually a flask, but often a non-pimpled fuzzy mold, that appears to turn blue-green when the white surface is scratched.
 On wood.

-Lichens are quite common (estimated to cover perhaps 6% of the earth's land surface!) and often resemble crusts, but they are unrelated.
+Lichens (covering perhaps 6% of the earth's land surface!) resemble crusts, but are unrelated Ascos.
 A lichen is the symbiosis of a fungus and green algae or cyanobacteria.
 Don't be fooled by a lichen that resembles a crust fungus (or even a cup or coral fungus).
 They will often have some shade of green.
 Lichens are not covered by these keys.